 “My visual environment is a vital part of my practice, I have a compulsion to collect, combine and stitch into materials as diverse as rusty bolts and sumptuous silks – especially when they have been discarded as ‘rubbish’.

-My environment is a vital part of my practice; constantly adding to my visual and textural lexicon.
-The bold colour, shape and texture of banksia, gum blossom and protea from my childhood home in Melbourne, Australia are apparent in many of my pieces.
-Diving introduced me to a more diverse, quirky beauty particularly in the fragile coral gardens.
-And, although less exotic, my current home of urban London is full of natural and man-made inspiration, as well as bits and pieces which can be incorporated into my work.
+The bold colour, shape and texture of banksia and gum blossom from my childhood home in Melbourne, Australia are apparent in many of my pieces.
+Diving introduced me to a more diverse, quirky beauty.
+And, although less exotic, my current home of urban London is full of natural and man-made inspiration, as well as bits and pieces to incorporate into my work.